luka2220/TreeVaultDB/docs.md

 - [x] Add functionality to read from the DB
 - [x] Add functionality to write to the DB
-- [ ] Add the functionality to create new DB tables
+- [x] Add the functionality to create new DB tables
+- [ ] Build the set command functionality

 #### Table Defintion